Showing posts with label mini Bundts. Show all posts

 The hot toddy made its way north and west and gained appeal not only as a warming drink but also as a cure or at least reliever of the common cold, especially in cold climates.
 I remember years ago, a Scottish friend telling me that when she was suffering from a cold as a child, her father would tuck her into her bed then make her drink down a hot concoction with whisky to cure what ailed her.

 She said she didn’t know that the hot drink cured her but she sure slept well.
 And maybe that is half the battle when one is fighting a cold.
-That said, let me just say right now that doctors these days do not recommend giving your child alcoholic drinks!
+That said, let me just say right now that doctors these days absolutely do not recommend giving your child alcoholic drinks!

 Historically a hot toddy is made with whisky but nowadays you can find recipes with rum, brandy and other liquors.
 While I am not a fan of Scotch whisky, I do like Kentucky whiskey so that’s that I’ve used for the syrup and icing for these mini Bundts.
 You can substitute your favorite libation or, to keep it non-alcoholic, substitute orange juice for the whisky.